hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [10:32:48](#16153723688423GzQvZ:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-(it's a long time since I used R2 for something else than Red compilationí ½í¸‰
+(it's a long time since I used R2 for something else than Red compilationğŸ˜‰

 [10:34:09](#16153724498424YubVU:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Oh great.
 It can even load jpegs.
 But can it save jpegs?
 I don't see `save/jpeg` there